Fashion Revue (April)

-Judging for the Sonoma County 4-H fashion Revue will be based on the information in the California State 4-H Fashion Revue Guide for Judges which includes scorecards and sample questions to ask members.
-This is available at the State Fashion Revue website.
+Evaluating for the Sonoma County 4-H Fashion Revue will be based on the information in the State Fashion Revue's SFR Guide which includes scorecards and sample questions to ask participants.
+This guide is available at the State Field Day Volunteer website.

 Members may enter multiple County and State Categories at the Sonoma County Fashion Revue, but a member may only have one entry per category and an entry may not be entered in multiple categories.

 - Primary 5 – 8 years old (not evaluated)